 Furthermore, cannabis can tackle the causes of pain instead of just numbing it.
 Anti-inflammation automatically comes with cannabis use, and reducing the swelling and irritation caused by inflammation will reduce pain, too.

 In certain cases, cannabis also helps the body repair damage, diminishing pain altogether.
 Nerves regrow with cannabis.
 Bones can become stronger and less prone to breakage with CBD.
 Skin mends easier with moisturizing cannabis topicals.
 And so on.
-Opioids, on the other hand, do not facilitate healing in the same manner.
+Opium, on the other hand, does not facilitate healing in the same manner as cannabis.

 Cannabis Is Definitely A Better Alternative

 Best of all, cannabis doesn’t come with the same nasty side effects as opioids.
 In the studies cited above, patients reported the primary reason why they switched to cannabis was because of the plant’s lack of side effects.